therealOri/Chaes/README.md

 <br>

 # ⚠️ Extra Note ⚠️
 This repository/code and [Chaeslib](https://pypi.org/project/Chaeslib/) are in __NO__ way associated with "[Chaes malware](https://www.bleepingcomputer.com/news/security/chaes-malware-now-uses-google-chrome-devtools-protocol-to-steal-data/)" as reported on by [Bleeping computer](https://www.bleepingcomputer.com/).
 I made this repository and projects and named them this way first.
 If anyone is interested, I chose the name becuase of "AES" and "ChaCha" are the encryption methods I have used and meshed together.
-I also do find it kind of funny that th emalware uses the same name.
+I do also find it kind of funny that the malware uses the same name.
 > If to much confussion happens, I will have no issues changing the name of this project

 <br>